oracle-livelabs/cloud-database-services/exadata-database-service-on-cc-masterclass/get-started/get-started.md

 * **Password** - Your assigned password for this workshop

-## Task 1: Review Exadata Database Service, Exadata Resource Model, and OCI Resource Manager

-  *(For this lab, The Exadata Database Service on Cloud@Customer Resource Model is pre-provisioned - Informational Instructions for navigating the Exadata Database Service on Cloud@Customer environment will be presented by the speakers)*

-## Task 2: Log in to Oracle Cloud
+## Task 1: Log in to Oracle Cloud Tenancy

 1. Go to [cloud.oracle.com](https://cloud.oracle.com), enter your **Cloud Account Name** *(**assigned tenancy**)*,  and click **Next**.